 Why do I have two routing numbers?

+Each bank routing number is unique; however, there are two types of routing numbers, and sometimes banks in the U.S. use both.
 In addition to the ABA routing number, there is also the nine-digit Automated Clearing House (ACH) routing number.
 Some banks use the ACH number specifically for electronic transfers like wire transfers.
 If you’re receiving a domestic wire transfer, you may need to check which routing number to use directly with your bank.

-One other less common reason some people may find two routing numbers being used is if two banks have merged or an acquisition of a bank has been made.
+Another less common reason some people may find two routing numbers being used is if two banks have merged or an acquisition of a bank has been made.
 In some instances, it may be possible for people to continue using the old routing number that they previously had.